Singapore Airlines and SilkAir Flight Schedules - February to May 2021

 Customers should book the full journey on one ticket, instead of splitting it up into separate tickets, to comply with regulatory requirements during this period.
 They should also ensure that they meet the entry requirements for their final destination.

-Please note that transfers in Singapore are only allowed on flights between airlines within the SIA Group (Singapore Airlines, SilkAir and Scoot).
-Transfers to and from flights operated by other airlines are currently not permitted, with the exception of domestic transfers to connect to our flight to Singapore.
+Please note that transfers in Singapore are only allowed on flights between airlines within the SIA Group (Singapore Airlines, SilkAir and Scoot), as well as passengers flying with Lufthansa and Swiss International Air Lines to Singapore.